DIVORCE LAWYERS INDIANAPOLIS AND MARION COUNTY

 Many couples think they can navigate the ins and outs of a divorce on their own.
 Even in an amicable or mutual divorce where both parties want the marriage to end, things can quickly change from friendly to heated when matters like child custody or the division of property and assets come up in the conversation.
 While some couples are able to work through this process during the mediation stage, the majority of people will require trusted legal counsel from a divorce attorney.

-THINGS TO KEEP IN MIND BEFORE A DIVORCE
+THINGS TO KEEP IN MIND BEFORE A DIVORCE: CHILD CUSTODY

 When deciding if you need an Indianapolis divorce attorney or not, it is best to consider your situation and what you hope to receive in the divorce.
+Domestic relations cases, which include divorce and child custody, often involve complex legal processes and forms.
 Here are a few things to consider:

 - Do you have marital property?
 What are the plans for this property after the divorce?
 Will you sell it and split the profits?
 If you are not selling the marital property, is one spouse legally entitled to stay in the house as a result of raising minor children?